Werkov/Werkov.github.io/_posts/2015-08-06-elberadweb.md

 river.
 I realized it was not correct when the road began to climb and changed to a forest path full of roots.
-With help of OpenCycleMaps, I discovered a narrow path right along the right side of the Elbe river.
+With the help of OpenCycleMaps, I discovered a narrow path right along the right side of the Elbe river.
 The surface was poor yet the path was wide enough not be burnt by adjacent nettles.
 I relieved when I reached Kurort Rathen with paved road again.
-Following kilometers were quite exhausting as it was a really hot afternoon and despite being very thirsty warm water from my bottles wasn't very refreshing (though dehydration would be worse).
+Following kilometers were quite exhausting as it was a really hot afternoon and despite being very thirsty, the warm water from my bottles wasn't very refreshing (though dehydration would be worse).
-Earlier (from readings of various maps) I thought Pirna was a suburb of Dresden -- well, it is not.
+Earlier (from readings of various maps) I thought Pirna was a suburb of Dresden -- well, it was not.
-I stopped there to buy a cold (and sweet) drink and start worrying whether I'd catch the bus in more than 20 kilometers distant Dresden.
+I stopped there to buy a cold (and sweet) drink and to start worrying whether I'd catch the bus in more than 20 kilometers distant Dresden.

 ### 18:21 Dresden (202 km)